 • In our experience, most students are not ready to commit to their accommodation once they arrive and experience it.
 Every semester, there are a lot of unhappy stories about location and space in the apartment.
 If you are even slightly unsure, the best plan for you would be to keep yourself flexible – rent a room or apartment for 2 to 3 weeks and start searching for apartments or rooms after you arrive in New York.
 This way, you can see the room in person and it makes the process easier.
 However, this option means that you are taking a bit of a risk that you must find a place in that short time.
 Every option is not perfect but if you educate yourself, it will work out!

-It is important to not make financial transactions before being very sure.
+REMEMBER: Do not make financial transactions before being very sure!

-Besides Sublet4U, here are some of the other options for you to consider:
+Besides Sublet4U / The Local Stay, here are some of the other options for you to consider: